 Live the Mediterranean lifestyle

 A healthy diet is just one reason for the robust health of people who live in the Mediterranean.
 They also tend to exercise regularly—by walking everywhere, not by going to Spin classes, and they socialize as part of their daily routine.
-According to Lewis of HelloFresh, people in the Mediterranean also flavor their food with fresh and dried herbs and spices in place of salt, make water their beverage of choice, and eat with the seasons.
+According to Lewis, people in the Mediterranean also flavor their food with fresh and dried herbs and spices in place of salt, make water their beverage of choice, and eat with the seasons.
 “This ensures you get maximum nutrient density from foods,” she says.
-Read more about how the Mediterranean diet can help you lose weight.
+Next, check out if you have these traits, the Mediterranean diet might work better for you.